Oren Hazan: Public career

 Prior to the 2015 elections, he was placed 30th on the Likud list, a spot reserved for young candidates.
 He was elected to the Knesset as Likud won 30 seats.

-After election to Knesset, Hazan received membership in Foreign Affairs and Defense and the Knesset Committees, from which he was expelled by Likud, following a string of controversies, including a no-show at the plenum meeting, which led to the ruling coalition bill being rejected.
+After election to the Knesset, Hazan received membership in Foreign Affairs and Defense and the Knesset Committees, from which he was expelled by Likud, following a string of controversies, including a no-show at the plenum meeting, which led to the ruling coalition bill being rejected.
 In 2016 due to a series of reports of bullying and rude behavior towards members, colleagues suspended the politician from the floor of the Knesset chamber for a period of six months except for voting.
 Hazan was the second legislator in the history of the State of Israel to be suspended, with MK Haneen Zoabi being the first one.

 Hazan placed 35th in the pre-April 2019 Israeli legislative election Likud primaries, a slot thought to have been too low to have a realistic chance for getting reelected to the Knesset.
 He therefore re-established the Tzomet party and ran on its list in the elections.
 His new party garnered only 0.06% of the vote and did not win any seats.
-Ironically, Likud did end up winning 35 seats, meaning that if Hazan had remained in the Likud party he would have been reelected to the Knesset.